WICG/file-system-access/security-privacy-questionnaire.md

 ### 2.11.
 Does this specification allow an origin some measure of control over a user agent’s native UI?

-The origin can pop up native file or directory pickers, and have some control over what appears inside that native UI (e.g. accepted file types), but that control is very limited.
-The spec does put limitations on what is allowed as an accepted file type to limit the security impact of allowing websites to control the native UI.
+The origin can pop up native file or directory pickers, and have some control over what appears inside that native UI (e.g. accepted file types, starting directory and suggested file names), but that control is very limited.
+The spec does put limitations on what is allowed as an accepted file type and suggested file name to limit the security impact of allowing websites to control the native UI.
+User agents are expected to employ similar mechanisms to sanitize the sugessted file names as are used to sanitize for example suggested file names in `<a download="foo.ln">` today.

 ### 2.12.
 What temporary identifiers might this this specification create or expose to the web?